globaldothealth/isaric/docs/guide.md

 **subject_id**: Text.
 Unique ID for the subject (NOTE: currently this is the same as the visit ID, prior to implementation of RELSUB matching).

 **dataset_id**: Text.
-Refers to the specifc ID/Version of the dataset being used (Note to devs: should this be study metadata instead?)
+Refers to the specifc ID/Version of the dataset being used (NOTE TO DEVS: should this be study metadata instead?)

 **country_iso3**: Text.
 Alpha-3 country code of the <ins>study site. </ins> NOTE TO DEVS: If this relates to study site only, it shouldn't be in the subject table.